Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 Authentic Dakos is so easy to make.
 If you’re familiar with traditional Cretan barley rusks, you can pretty much look at a photo of the Dakos Salad and figure out how to make it at home.

-In case you’re not familiar with barley rusks, I’ve listed the steps for putting together your Dakos below.
+In case you’re not familiar with barley rusks, I’ve listed the step-by-step instructions for putting together your Dakos below.
 But keep in mind that the tips that follow are the most important part of this Greek recipe!

-1. With a box grater, grate the ripe tomatoes onto a strainer that you have positioned atop a bowl.
+1. Chop and seed the tomatoes and put them in a colander atop a small bowl.
 Sprinkle the tomatoes with salt and set them aside to let them drain.
 Retain the tomato juices that drip into the bowl.

 2. In a separate small mixing bowl, mix the crumbled feta with mizithra cheese and set aside.